jlipps/underdark/app/content/episodes/000-overall-intro.md

 Or, we could run into one of these nasty chickens on our first outing and have a total party wipe.
 Either way, stay tuned to this channel, and I'll share about our epic deeds or misdeeds as the heroes journey on.

 (Also, just a note requesting your readerly patience: I'm sure I will be all over the place as a narrator, sometimes describing Fenn in the third person while sometimes talking about the party as a whole in first person plural, because, of course, I am participating in these sessions and narrating them simultaneously from the inside as well as the outside.
 It's a bit weird, but I trust you'll forgive me.)

+Now, for a brief introduction to the world and setting of this campaign, head over to the campaign page itself and give it a read: [Champions of the Kydemones](/campaigns/champions-of-the-kydemones)